Boy in life-threatening condition after being pulled from pool in Caledon: paramedics

 Bystanders performed CPR and the boy had a heart rate when paramedics arrived.

-He was transferred to SickKids Hospital in Toronto in life-threatening condition, paramedics said.
+He was transferred to a local hospital in life-threatening condition, paramedics said.

-The incident is believed to be a tragic accident, according to the Ontario Provincial Police.